A Simple Pibell# May 5, 2020

 Actually connecting the wires was a bit fiddly: the bell wire is too thin for the 0.1” connector, and lacking a proper crimping tool I had to bodge it with needle-nose pliers.
 But once in the pins the housing connection is solid enough.

 At first I tried to connect it to Alexa but soon gave up on that idea.
 There’s no way to “announce” via any API, and it kept disconnecting when used as a Bluetooth speaker.
 And Alexa has that infuriating “Now playing from…” thing you can’t turn off as well.

 During fiddling with this I removed PulseAudio from the Pi as a dead loss.

 Nor could I use an Anker Soundcore as a Bluetooth speaker: the stupid thing has some sleep mode that means it misses off the first 3 seconds or so of whatever’s playing.

-Aside from playing whatever through the speaker, the bell emails me in case I can’t hear it.
+Aside from playing whatever through the speaker, the bell notifies my desktop as well as sending an email.
 Here’s the somewhat crappy script it’s running: